ScilifelabDataCentre/OrderPortal/README.md

 - Visibility to the user; some fields may be visible only to the staff

-When an order is created, its fields definitions are copied from the current set.
+When an order is created, its fields definitions are copied from the form.
 Thus, an order is always self-contained.
-Once an order has been created, its fields and selected options are effectively frozen, and remain fixed even if the current fields are updated.
+Once an order has been created, its fields and selected options are effectively frozen, and remain fixed.
+Only the values of the fields may be changed, not the definition of them.

-The set of fields defined for the site may change, but the structure of the order stays the same.
-This allows any change of the current set of fields, while maintaining the integrity of old orders.
-The disadvantage is that it makes it hard to update old orders with any new fields.

 A field may be conditional, meaning that it is displayed only of some other field has been assigned a specific value.
 This is necessary for orders where the relevant fields depend on some high-level choice, such a type of technology to use for a project.

-The data in all dependent fields deselected by a choice in a high-level conditional field should be set as undetermined when the order is saved by the user.
-This simplifies interpretation of the order data by other external systems.

 Order
 -----

-An order is a copy of all fields at the time of its creation.
+An order contains a copy of all fields from its form.
 It belongs to a user.
 It is editable by the user until it has been submitted for approval by the facility staff.

 An order may contain fields which require a value.
 An order lacking a required value can be saved, but it cannot be submitted.
 This allows the user to create and fill in orders only partially, and to return to the order at a later date to complete it.

-An order can have one and only one state.
-The following is the list of standard states:
+An order can have one and only one status.
+The statuses available for an order is configurable.
+Here is a list of standard statuses:

 | State       | Semantics                                            |
 |-------------|------------------------------------------------------|